 Hoisin Sauce(ContainsGluten, Soya, Sesame)

-Put a large saucepan of water with a pinch of salt on to boil for the noodles.
+Put a large saucepan of water with 0.5 tsp of salt on to boil for the noodles.
 Pop the diced chicken in a mixing bowl.
-Sprinkle over the Chinese five spice (careful not to use it all, it's quite strong!), mix well to coat the chicken, cover with foil/clingfilm and set aside.
-IMPORTANT: Remember to wash your hands and equipment after handling raw meat!
+Sprinkle over the Chinese 5 spice (careful not to use it all, it's quite strong!), and season with salt and pepper.
+Mix well to coat the chicken, cover and set aside.
+IMPORTANT: Remember to wash your hands after handling raw meat!

 Meanwhile, halve the pepper and discard the core and seeds.
 Slice into thin strips.
+Trim the green beans then chop into thirds.
 Halve, peel and thinly slice the red onion into half moons.
-Trim the spring onion and thinly slice.
+Trim the spring onions and thinly slice.
 Peel and grate the ginger and garlic (or use a garlic press).
 Roughly chop the coriander (stalks and all).

-Add the noodles to the pan of boiling water and cook for 4 mins.
-Once cooked, drain in a sieve, then run under cold water until they lose their heat.
-TIP: This is to stop them cooking anymore.
-Pop them back in the pan and cover with cold water to stop them sticking together.
+Add the egg noodle nests to the pan of boiling water.
+Stir to separate, then cook for 4 mins.
+Once cooked, drain in a colander, then run under cold water until they lose their heat.
+Pop them back in their pan, fill with cold water and set aside.

-While the noodles are cooking, heat a glug of oil in a frying pan (or wok) over high heat.
+While the noodles are cooking, heat a splash of oil in a frying pan (or wok) over high heat.
 Stir-fry the chicken until browned, 8-10 mins.
-TIP: If your pan is on the small side, cook the chicken in batches to make sure the meat doesn't stew.
+Tip: If necessary, cook the chicken in batches to make sure the meat doesn't stew.
 Once cooked, transfer the chicken to a bowl and set aside.
 IMPORTANT: The chicken is cooked when it is no longer pink in the middle.

 Add another splash of oil to your now empty pan (if it's dry) and lower the heat slightly.
-Stir-fry the pepper for 3 mins, then add the onion.
-Cook for another 2 mins, then add the chicken back into the pan.
-Add the ginger and garlic, cook for 1 minute more before draining the noodles again and adding them in too along with the soy sauce and hoisin sauce.
+Add the pepper and green beans and stir-fry until starting to soften, 3-4 mins.
+Add the red onion and cook for another 2 mins, then add the chicken back into the pan.
+Add the ginger and garlic and cook for 1 minute more.
+Drain the noodles and add them to the pan along with the soy sauce, hoisin sauce and a splash of water to loosen.

 Toss well, to make sure all the ingredients are combined and cook for another 2 mins to ensure the noodles are piping hot.
 Finish the stir-fry by adding the spring onion and as much coriander as you like, then serve immediately.
 Enjoy!